ueberdosis/hocuspocus/docs/src/docPages/api/on-create-document.md

 ## Introduction

 The `onCreateDocument` hook will be called when a new document is created.
-A new document will be created if it's not in memory, thus it may exist but was not edited since the server started.
+A new document will be created if it's not in memory, so it may exist in your application but was not edited since the server started.
+The `onCreateDocument` hook accepts a `resolve()` method as second argument.
+Pass your Y-Doc to the resolve method to this method to load an existing document.

 ## Hook payload